FREE SHIPPING! on orders over $99*

 Does Ozempic help with Chronic Kidney Disease?

 Patients with type 2 diabetes and CKD are at high risk for cardiovascular disease and kidney failure.
-Studies have found that significant beneficial effects on kidney function and renal outcomes were seen with treatment by Ozempic.
+Studies have found that treatment with Ozempic significantly benefits kidney function and renal outcomes.
 Fewer people showed a persistent drop in estimated glomerular filtration rate (eGFR), which is a test that measures levels of kidney function and determines the stage of kidney disease.
 People with pre-existing kidney disease achieved a significantly slower annual loss of kidney function compared to those receiving a placebo.
+Further information on both kidney disease and diabetes and their relationships can be found on the National Institute of Diabetes and Digestive and Kidney Diseases website.

 Which GLP-1 drugs have cardiovascular benefits?